mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > If there is [no] detachment, there can be no attainment of this observation.

-Literally he says [...] “no jumping-around” or “no living”:
+But literally he says “no jumping-around” or “no living”:

 > If there is no [vivid livingness], there can be no attainment of this observation.

 It means, if you are really merging with your activities, you don’t know what you are doing.
 Your activities are very clear; you know pretty well [what you are doing].
 But right in the middle of the *process* of the activities, you don’t know; observation doesn’t work.
 But it’s very clear.

 Just like sleep.
 When you sleep like a rock, you don’t know, you don’t perceive what’s going on.
 But sleep exists, very clearly.
-And also your human body observes very clearly, but your perception doesn’t accept [the observation], so relation doesn’t work.
+And also your human body observes very clearly, but your perception doesn’t accept [the observation], so [relation] doesn’t work.
 You cannot contemplate [it], but sleep is constantly going.
 Your human body, your human mind, exactly participates in sleep.
 At that time, [there is] no sleep.

 That’s why here it says that no detachment – but literally he said no *jumping-around-ness* or no *livingness* – is no attainment of observation.
 Because you don’t know.
 But sleep is there, very clearly.

 So, no observation.
 This is just like zazen; *samatha*.
 If you do it, exactly you experience tranquility.
 But [the] real pure sense of tranquility is *you don’t know*.
-All you have to do is constantly to abide firmly in zazen; that’s it.
+All you have to do is constantly abide firmly in zazen; that’s it.
 That is called tranquility or quiescence, if you want to put a name on it.
 But actually, you don’t know.
 No observations, no contemplation there.

 ##### 5:40